914alexwillett/StochRSI-Crypto-Trading-Algorithm/README.md

 the system records the close prices into a Sqlite3 database.
-Using price data, the system generates techincal indicators, primarily the Stochastic Relative Strength Index, but also the 200 period Moving Average and Bollinger Band width.
+Using price data, the system generates techincal indicators, primarily the Stochastic Relative Strength Index, but also the 200 period Moving Average and width of each coins' Bollinger Bands.
 The algorithm trade logic uses those technical indicators to decide when to buy and sell Bitcoin and Ethereum at strategically profitable times.

-The database will keep track of all trades made in the transaction history table, as well as a buy log and sell log that is used in the algorithms trade logic.
+The database will keep track of all trades made in the transaction history table, as well as a buy log and sell log that is used in the algorithm's trade logic.
 Trades will also be recorded on a seperate order_message_log.txt file as a backup to verify database accuracy.